BhavanaGanapatiMoger/GithubDemo/README.md

 # GithubDemo
 This is my practice repository.
 <br>
-Author - Bhavana Ganapati Moger.
+Author - Bhavana Ganapati Moger Studying in KVGCE(Sullia)